Manish19k/Manish19k/README.md

 - 👋 Hi, I’m Manish Kumar
 - 👀 I’m interested in Finding Solutions by Logical thinking in IT field
-- 🌱 I’m currently learning using BI Tools and Web Development
+- 🌱 I’m currently Working on BI Tools and learning Full Stack Development
 - 💞️ I’m looking to collaborate on anything which will ease out the lives
 - 📫 Can reach me at manish1999ctv@gmail.com